conda-forge/cuda-feedstock/recipe/doc/recipe_guide.md

 - You must [ignore the `run_exports`](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#export-runtime-requirements) of any CUDA packages that your package depends on.
 Otherwise, the `run_exports` would require the runtime libraries to have versions equal to or greater than the versions used to build the package.
 - You must add explicit runtime dependencies (or `run_constrained` for soft/optional dependencies) that specify the desired version range for the dependencies whose `run_exports` have been ignored.

-As an example, consider that you have built a package that requires `cuda-cudart`:
+As an example, consider that you have built a package that requires `libcublas`:

 ```yaml